 The zigzag line connecting the coastal areas is a military underwater cable connecting these areas to send messages to the Japanese Naval base in Sasaebo.
 (Nagasaki) All of these images were sourced from the same file and archives of the Japanese Navy from the 37th and 38th years of the Meiji Government 1904~1905.

 When we view the 1904~05 Japanese Naval archives regarding Japanese and Korean coastal areas, a definite pattern emerges.
-The battle cruisers of the Japanese Navy were sent to all islands of strategic miitary importance.
+The battle cruisers of the Japanese Navy were sent to all islands of strategic military importance.
 On these islands and coastal areas topographical surveys were undertaken to establish to best locations for watchtowers, telegraph stations and for wireless systems.

 Japanese Military Facilities on Korea’s East Coast Continued – Wonsan and Yeongheun Harbour